modeldatarcn/modeldatarcn.github.io/index.md

 He is one of the lead planners and facilitators for the annual NOAA/Hazardous Weather Testbed Spring Forecasting Experiments and his primary research interests are geared toward developing tools and improving forecast models used for predicting severe weather.

-### Gilbert Compo, Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder
-Dr. Compo is a Senior Research Scientist at CIRES who co-leads the ongoing NOAA 20th Century Reanalysis Project.
-Through his research, he has vast experience generating and working with umerical model generated ocean and atmospheric historical reanalysis products.

 ### Laura Condon, University of Arizona, Hydrology and Atmospheric Sciences
 Dr. Condon researches water sustainability and the dynamics of hydrologic systems in the context of